 The second most important process in making artisan chocolate bars is tempering (i,e. developing and maintaining the Beta-crystal) before pouring it in the moulds.
 It is between tempering and molding that we introduce our spices.

-5% of all sales from our website and from Farmers Markets are donated to a different charity or non-profit organization helping people with cancer or cancer survivors every month.
+2% of all sales are donated to a different charity or non-profit organization helping people with cancer or cancer survivors every month.

 We believe in helping people fighting cancer.
 If you would like to suggest a non-profit or charity for our monthly donation please email us at email@example.com.